-TITLE IV-D Social Security Act Section Title IV-D provides federal funding, with TITLE IV-E Social Security Act Section Title IV-E provides states with a federal TPR Termination of Parental Rights (TPR) is a legal proceeding in which the court involuntarily removes the rights of parents and makes a child available for adoption.
+TITLE IV-D Social Security Act Section Title IV-D provides federal funding for child support and establishment of paternity.
+TITLE IV-E Social Security Act Section Title IV-E provides states with federal funding for training related to foster care, prevention, and permanency.
+TPR Termination of Parental Rights (TPR) is a legal proceeding in which the court involuntarily removes the rights of parents and makes a child available for adoption.